Want to disable login hints in WordPress login error messages?

 The easiest way to disable login hints in WordPress login error messages is by pasting some code into WordPress.
 While we normally don’t suggest this for beginners, WPCode makes it easy for anyone to add code to their WordPress website.

 We recommend installing the free WPCode plugin.
-For detailed instructions, see our guide on how to install a WordPress plugin.
+For detailed instructions, you can see our guide on how to install a WordPress plugin.

-All you have to do is go to Code Snippets » +Add Snippet in your WordPress admin dashboard.
-Hover your mouse over ‘Add Your Custom Code’ and click ‘Use Snippet.’
+Upon activation, all you have to do is go to Code Snippets » +Add Snippet from your WordPress admin dashboard.
+Then, you’ll want to hover your mouse over ‘Add Your Custom Code’ and click ‘Use Snippet.’

 function no_wordpress_errors(){